• Skip to main content

 He was, if not a part of the phenomenon, certainly a product of it, having been educated at Edinburgh University where one of his teachers was Dugald Scott, the biographer of Adam Smith.

-Some of his work, particularly the Waverly novels, was inspired by the Enlightenment principles of history and society which he combined with a sense of romantic nationalism, setting the tone for 19th century literary fiction.
+Some of his work, particularly the Waverly novels, was inspired by the Enlightenment principles of history and society.

-By 1790, there were between 200,000 and 250,000 people of Scots birth or descent living in the United States.
+By 1790, there were between 200,000 and 250,000 people of Scot’s birth or descent living in the United States.

-Scottish Enlightenment effect on America
+The Scottish Enlightenment Effect on America

 What was the Scottish Enlightenment’s effect on America?